WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 A _payincoinjoin_ is written to the logs and it's status can be seen by using the _listpaymentsincoinjoin_ method.

-Payments in coinjoin can in theory be made to any ScriptPubKey, however the _payincoinjoin_ method currently only accepts a valid native SegWit bitcoin address.
+Payments in coinjoin can in theory be made to any ScriptPubKey, however the zkSNACKs coordinator currently only accepts P2WPKH and P2TR outputs.

 Currently the default maximum is 4 payments per client per coinjoin.

 _payincoinjoin_ only registers a payment, so if coinjoin is not running or the amount is lower than the wallet balance, the payment is queued.

-Registered payments can be removed by using the _cancelpaymentincoinjoin_ method.
+Pending payments can be removed by using the _cancelpaymentincoinjoin_ method.
-Queued payments are also removed if the Wasabi client restarts.
+Pending payments are also removed if the Wasabi client restarts.

 ### listpaymentsincoinjoin

-Lists current payincoinjoin's.
+Lists current payincoinjoin('s).

 ```bash
 curl -s --data-binary '{"jsonrpc":"2.0", "id":"1", "method":"listpaymentsincoinjoin", "params":[]}' http://127.0.0.1:37128/WalletName | jq